-Regionally, the vast majority of households living in publicly supported housing are Black households, despite only accounting for one-quarter of the region's total population.
+Regionally, the vast majority of households living in publicly supported housing are Black households, despite accounting for only one-quarter of the region's total population.
 Black households represent the highest percentage of households living in public housing, project-based Section 8 housing, and other multifamily housing.
-The second-highest number of households living in publicly supported housing are White households, despite accounting for more than half of the region's total population.
-White households represent the second-highest percentage of households living in public housing, project- based Section 8 housing, and other multifamily housing.
+Despite accounting for more than half of the region's total population, White households represent the second-highest percentage of households living in public housing, project-based Section 8 housing, and other multifamily housing.
 The third-highest number of households living in publicly supported housing are Hispanic households, and Asian or Pacific Islander households are least likely to occupy publicly supported housing.
-Regionally, HCVs are most used type of publicly supported housing assistance in every jurisdiction, often by a large margin.
+Regionally, HCVs are the most used type of publicly supported housing assistance, often by a large margin.

 1.b.
-Compare the racial/ethnic demographics of each program category of publicly supported housing for the jurisdiction to the demographics of the same program category in the region.
+Compare the racial/ethnic demographics of each program category of publicly supported housing for the jurisdiction with the demographics of the same program category in the region.